GERMANECwO/Pulse/README.md

 - **🐛 Bugs & issues** — please open a [GitHub Issue](https://github.com/germanecwo/Pulse/issues) so we can track and fix them together.
 - **💡 Ideas & suggestions** — share them in the [Telegram group](https://t.me/lisukgroup) or message me directly [@AlexLse](https://t.me/AlexLse).

 *P.S.
-Feel free to report bugs here too — I'll most likely notice them faster and reply quicker.*
+Feel free to report bugs on Telegram — I'll most likely see them sooner and reply quicker.*

 ---